• Skip to primary navigation

 Savoury Vegan Muffins (Gluten Free)

-Published: May 14, 2022 Modified: Aug 30, 2023 by Elizabeth · 18 Comments
+Published: May 14, 2022 Modified: Sep 25, 2024 by Elizabeth · 23 Comments

 These savoury vegan muffins are easy to make and naturally gluten free.
-They can be eaten at any time of day but are great as a savoury breakfast on the go, snack or packed lunch.
+They can be eaten at any time of day but are great as a savoury breakfast on the go, healthy snack or packed lunch.

 Jump to Recipe